Forms for Undergraduate Financial Aid

 Second, the Yale Student initiates the Parent PLUS Loan Request by logging into the form linked above with their NetID and password.
 The Yale student will enter the parent borrower’s name and email address, then an email is sent to the parent borrower to complete the remainder of the Parent PLUS Loan application.

-Federal Student Aid will email instructions to the parent borrower for e-signing the online master promissory note (MPN) once her/his credit has been approved.
+Federal Student Aid will email instructions to the parent borrower for e-signing the online master promissory note (MPN) once the borrower’s credit has been approved.

 What it is: